 Enjoy del Mar (Advanced C-), Peru 100

-At the end of the promenade on Peru you can stop off at this place (a satellite building of the Hotel del Mar/casino complex.
-It has an attractive outside terrace with glass walls to shield you from the wind with a great view of the sun setting over the faux castle on the point separating the two bays.
+At the end of the promenade on Peru you can stop off at this place (a satellite building of the Hotel del Mar casino complex.
+It has an outside terrace with glass walls to shield you from the wind with a great view of the sun setting over the faux Castillo Wulff on the point separating the two bays.

-Delicias del Mar (Advanced C), San Martin 459
+Delicias del Mar (Advanced C), 459 San Martin, NOW CLOSED!

 Hoping for a decent meal after two days of sub-standard fodder, I put my trust in this reputable Basque-influenced restaurant on the main San Martin drag.
 The ambience is pleasant with low lighting and polite bow-tied and waist coated waiters, my young chap being particularly friendly.